appliedtechnology/java-precourse-labs/lab-01-git-up-and-running/README.md

 It's incredibly easy to have AI tell you what to do next if you get stuck.
 That defeats the purpose of this exercise.
 Relying on AI for help is like learning a new language by using Google Translate instead of following the exercise steps.

 The learning is in the doing.
-If you don’t take the time to figure things out yourself, your long-term learning will suffer.
+If you don’t take the time to figure things out yourself, your long-term learning will suffer. **IF** you do end up completely stuck, ask in Slack or Dircord!

 ## Setup